Carbamazepine and St. John's Wort: Can You Take Them Together?

 What happens when you take carbamazepine with st. john's wort?

-Carbamazepine (brand names Tegretol, Carbatrol, Equetro, and others) is a workhorse anticonvulsant also used for trigeminal neuralgia and as a mood stabilizer in bipolar disorder.
-It is metabolized primarily by the liver enzyme CYP3A4, and it has the unusual property of inducing its own metabolism over the first few weeks of treatment, a phenomenon called autoinduction.
-Once autoinduction is complete, the maintenance dose is typically higher than the starting dose.
+Carbamazepine (brand names Tegretol, Carbatrol, Equetro, and others) is a widely used anticonvulsant that also treats trigeminal neuralgia and acts as a mood stabilizer in bipolar disorder.
+It is cleared mainly by the liver enzyme CYP3A4, and it has the unusual property of speeding up its own breakdown over the first few weeks of treatment — a process called autoinduction.
+St. John's Wort is itself a potent inducer of CYP3A4.
+When the two overlap, here is what unfolds:

 Why is this important?

 Carbamazepine has a relatively narrow therapeutic window.
-Low levels mean breakthrough seizures, mood instability, or return of trigeminal neuralgia pain.
-High levels mean dizziness, double vision, ataxia, drowsiness, hyponatremia, and rarely serious adverse effects like aplastic anemia or Stevens-Johnson syndrome (which can be more likely in HLA-B*1502 carriers).
+Too little, and people risk breakthrough seizures, mood instability, or the return of trigeminal neuralgia pain.
+Too much, and they can develop dizziness, double or blurred vision, unsteadiness (ataxia), drowsiness, and low sodium (hyponatremia); rare but serious effects include bone-marrow suppression and severe skin reactions such as Stevens-Johnson syndrome, which is more likely in carriers of the HLA-B*1502 gene variant.

 What should you do?

-If your reason for considering St. John's Wort is mild to moderate depression, talk to your prescriber about safer evidence-based options.
-Several SSRIs are used alongside carbamazepine, though carbamazepine's enzyme induction can lower antidepressant exposure, so dose adjustments may be needed.
-Cognitive behavioral therapy and lifestyle changes are also reasonable first-line steps.
+If your reason for considering St. John's Wort was depression, raise that directly with your prescriber.
+There are evidence-based options that can be used alongside carbamazepine, though carbamazepine's enzyme induction can lower the exposure of some antidepressants, so the choice and dosing should be supervised.
+Talking therapy and lifestyle measures are also reasonable first steps.

-Pregnancy and contraception adds another layer.
-Carbamazepine already lowers the effectiveness of hormonal contraceptives via the same CYP3A4 pathway, and St. John's Wort compounds that risk.
-Anyone on carbamazepine who could become pregnant should be using a contraceptive method that does not depend on CYP3A4-vulnerable hormones.
+One more thing: carbamazepine already reduces the reliability of hormonal contraceptives through the same CYP3A4 pathway, and St. John's Wort can compound that.
+Anyone on carbamazepine who could become pregnant should discuss a contraceptive method that does not depend on hormones vulnerable to enzyme induction.

 Which specific products are affected?

-On the medication side, the interaction applies to all formulations of carbamazepine, including:
+On the medication side, this applies to all formulations of carbamazepine, including:

 • Tegretol (immediate-release tablets and suspension)